 Charlie Chaplin

 Charlie Chaplin, born Charles Spencer Chaplin on April 16, 1889, in London, England, remains one of the most iconic figures in the history of cinema.
-His journey from a tumultuous childhood to becoming a global icon is called by his biographer, David Robinson, “the most dramatic of all the rags-to-riches stories ever told.”
+Chaplin rose from a tumultuous childhood and became a global icon.
+David Robinson, called his jouney “the most dramatic of all the rags-to-riches stories ever told.“

-Chaplin’s early life was marked by poverty and hardship.
-His father was largely absent, and his mother struggled financially, resulting in young Charlie being sent to a workhouse twice before the age of nine.
-His mother lost her mental capacity and was committed to a mental asylum.
-At this time, he was sent to his father, an abusive alcoholic whom he hardly knew.
+Chaplin spent his ealr life in abjact poverty and hardship.
+His father was largely absent.
+Chaplin’s mother struggled financially, and emotinally.
+Young Charlie even sent to a workhouse twice before the age of nine.
+When he was just a kid, his mother lost her mental capacity and sent to a mental asylum.
+At this time, he have to go to his father, an abusive alcoholic whom he hardly knew.
 His father died in 1901.
 These conditions forced Chaplin to work for his survival.
 He also began performing at an early age, touring music halls and later working as a stage actor and comedian.

 Chaplin’s journey to fame began when he visited America with a theatre company, Fred Karno, in 1907.
-He was cast in the play “Sherlock Holmes” and went on to tour the country with the theatre company, where he crossed paths with Mack Sennett, leading to his signing with Keystone Studios in 1914 for film roles.
+In USA he acted in the play “Sherlock Holmes” and went on to tour the country with the theatre company.
+While on tour, he crossed paths with Mack Sennett, leading to his signing with Keystone Studios in 1914 for film roles.

 In 1914, Chaplin debuted with his first one-reeler, “Making a Living.”
 This marked the beginning of a prolific year, featuring thirty-four short films like “Caught in a Cabaret,” “Caught in the Rain,” “The Face on the Bar-Room Floor,” and “His Trysting Place.”
 These early silent gems showcased Chaplin’s mastery of physical comedy.